Vinjii/vinjii.github.io/_posts/2024-06-30-what-a-difference-a-month-makes.markdown

 author: Liv
 tags: weekly
 ---
 💭 I've not updated this journal in a few weeks because my elderly (16!) dog is ill, and it's really getting to me.
 I spent two weeks at E and J's looking after Blue.
-Cleaning the balcony.
+Cleaning the floor.
 Cleaning Blue.
+Applying nappy rash cream to dog bum.
 Cleaning myself.
+Washing the dog bed.
 A weirdly exhausting Perpetuum Mobile.
 Then I took a flight to London for the Taylor Swift gig (which was...difficult for me for reasons), followed by the Self-Publishing Show (where I was volunteering) before heading back to Switzerland because Blue wasn't recovering.
 Vets diagnosed him with colitis.
 We're not sure if anything else is going on.
 Currently, it feels as though he's slowly declining because he has no appetite, no matter what we give him.
 I also got stuck in Luton for 24 hours and had the pleasure of experiencing the Premier Inn in the town centre.
 It seemed to be auditioning as setting for a sequel to The Shining.
 On the upside, Switzerland won a football match?
 Perhaps 2024 is my country's year, since it's definitely not my year.

 📺 I'm watching [The Great](https://www.imdb.com/title/tt2235759/) with E. On S3, and I'm worried about my favourite couple.
 M always has Friends on in the background, and it's incredibly soothing.